apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 - All Redis integrations are now able to support TLS options for encrypted connections and transports.
 - All Hazelcast integrations are now able to support TLS options for encrypted connections and transports.
+- DynamoDb tables names that affect OAuth and OpenID Connect functionality are now customizable via CAS settings.
+- Cache invalidation rules for static resources such as JSS/JS files using `ResourceUrlProviderExposingInterceptor` is now restored.

 ## Library Upgrades